ILostMyMedic/Discord_SaferInternetDay/README.md

 ## Add the bot to your server
 Want to add the bot to your server?
 [Click here](https://discord.com/oauth2/authorize?client_id=1072623277937283153&permissions=268435456&scope=bot) to add the bot to your server.

+**Note:** The bot requires Manage Roles in order to create and handle the roles during the quiz.
+Without this permission the bot will not function properly.

 ## Setup